How To Become A Travel Nurse In 6 Steps|2024

 3. Find a travel nursing company to work with

-4. Get all the proper state license and certifications
+4. Get all the proper state licensure and certifications

 5. Pick an assignment and sign a contract